sjspielman/UTbiocomputing2015/Cheatsheets/Cheatsheet_Python4.md

 ## re Module
-All functions shown here take two arguments: `re.<function>(pattern, string)` Function | Meaning | Example
+All functions shown here take two arguments: `re.<function>(pattern, string)`

+Function | Meaning | Example
 ---------|---------|--------
-re.search | Find instances of a regular expression in a string | `re.search(pattern, string)` re.split | Split string by occurrences of pattern (similar to .split(), but with regex! | `re.split(pattern, string)` re.findall | Return all non-overlapping matches of pattern in string, as a list of strings
+re.search | Find instances of a regular expression in a string | `re.search(pattern, string)` re.split | Split string by occurrences of pattern (similar to .split(), but with regex! | `re.split(pattern, string)` re.findall | Return all non-overlapping matches of pattern in string, as a list of strings | `re.findall(pattern, string)`

 ##Regular Expressions